boekenbox/gitbook-portuguese/trading-strategy-options/margin-trading-strategies/ichimoku.md

 ## How to work with this strategy

+{% hint style="info" %}
-The expected behavior for margin trading with Gunbot is that it will open one position, either long or short, and close this position when the target is reached.
+**Expected behavior for margin trading**

+Gunbot will open one position, either long or short, and close this position when the target is reached.
 When the stop is hit before profitably closing a trade, Gunbot will place a stop order at loss.
 After closing a position, Gunbot will again look to open a new long or short position.
 Gunbot will not add to existing open positions.

 Please don't manually add to or reduce positions opened by Gunbot, unless you stop running Gunbot on this trading pair until you've closed this position.
+{% endhint %}

 For this strategy it is recommended to use an additional momentum indicator to confirm long and short entries.